Now it is a good time to look back and think about leadership lessons that the past year taught us.

 The year 2020 is definitely was very different because of the COVID-19 crisis.
 Perhaps we will see this year as less significant in the future, after 10 years, when we will have experience of new challenges that we do not know about yet.

 During this year, activities in most of the organizations were not “business as usual” – some companies had extra orders, others had to deal with threats of being closed.
 Almost all of us were practicing how to work and study from distance, from home.

-In this situation one of the most essential „how“ in leadership becomes the ability to work with people – attention to the person, good communication and the ability to find the agreement; it is very important how do you communicate, what relationship do you create and your ability to involve other people.
+In this situation one of the most essential „how“ in leadership becomes the ability to work with people – attention to the person, good communication, and the ability to find the agreement; it is very important how do you communicate, what relationship do you create and your ability to involve other people.

 Now it is becoming clear that alone in the field nobody is a soldier, especially during the time of COVID.
-Only if I am consistently explaining what is going on, what I am doing, why I am doing so and only by hearing and answering the arguments of others I can gather my team and achieve desired goals.
+Only if I am consistently explaining what is going on, what I am doing, why I am doing so, and only by hearing and answering the arguments of others I can gather my team and achieve desired goals.
 People do not know what is in my head.
-My decision and my vision is not self-obvious.
+My decision and my vision are not self-obvious.